AbraaoLincoln/linux/shell_scripting/conditional.md

 - the conditional test the exit status of a command, 0 mean true and anything between 1 adn 255 icnluse is false.

+- the if statement allow boolean logic between the commands

 ## SYNTAX

 ```